WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

 This is a newer feature and it aligns nicely with GenSource.
 Generators and batch workloads sometimes need to signal the completion of a dataset that is being streamed and this allows that to be expressed.
 It's not currently decided how this will be exposed but for now it is assumed that the worker should treat this end state strictly to help detect problems with connector behavior early.

-### Acks and Nacks
+### ACK

 The worker should acknowledge frames of all types.
 These do not need to be 1-1 acknowledgments but it may be convenient to write it as such initially since all frames take one credit and each session needs to have these continuously replenished to avoid stuttered flow <sup>D2</sup>.
 Ack frames serve this purpose, almost like a regular heartbeat.
 Technically an ack could be sent with zero credits but we don't currently see this as a very useful feature <sup>D3</sup>.

 When Wallaroo has processed a barrier and completed a checkpoint, then, for each stream, the last received MessageId prior to the barrier will be sent to the connector client in an ACK message to report processing progress <sup>D4</sup>.
 All messages with MessageIds less than the reported point of reference are included in the checkpoint.

+### RESTART

-When a connector receives a NACK message from the worker, the connector must close the connection.
+When a connector receives a RESTART message from the worker, the connector must close the connection.
 In order to resume sending data to the worker, the connector must open a new connection + handshake + notify for each stream.
 The worker cannot assume that any messages sent with MessageIds larger than the last ACK's point of reference were received by the worker.

 ---